+See the MyID Core API guide for details.

-- Enroll using the Lifecycle API. - Manually add using Edit Person and assign the PIV Applicant role. - Import from a directory using Person Import and assign the PIV Applicant role. - Import from a directory using Edit PIV Applicant and assign the PIV Applicant role.
+- Manually add using the Edit Person workflow (in MyID Desktop) or the Add Person screen (in the MyID Operator Client) and assign the PIV Applicant role. - Edit a person from a directory using the Edit Person (Directory) screen in the MyID Operator Client, and assign the PIV Applicant role.